VuongNM/vuongnm.github.io/_posts/2021-5-24-productembedding.md

 ---
 layout: post
-title: Product Embedding With FastText, have you tried ?
+title: Product embedding with fasttext, have you tried ?
 <!-- excerpt: Applying NLP methods for ecommerce, works wonders! -->
 ---